No More Smelly Bins: Tips to Deodorize Your Garbage

 Even if you don’t have a cat in your house, it’s worth keeping some cat litter around.

-Adding a layer of cat litter to the bottom of the trash can (after cleaning it) will spilled liquids from your garbage.
+Adding a layer of cat litter to the bottom of the trash can (after cleaning it) will absorb spilled liquids from your garbage.
 That helps trap foul smells and stop them from permanently staining your trash can.

 Baking Soda

 Every home should have baking soda on hand.
-Not only is baking soda a great way to extinguish small kitchen fires, but it’s an excellent odor absorber for trash cans.
+Not only is baking soda a great way to extinguish small kitchen fires, but it’s also an excellent odor absorber for trash cans.

 You’ll usually find an open box of baking soda in your fridge, absorbing the smell of those week-old leftovers.